A topological degree theory for rotating solutions of planar systems: Applications and examples

 \subsection{Asymptotically linear planar systems}

 A classical situation in which the relevant rotational and degree properties can be easily studied is when the dynamics is produced by a system $\dot z=h(t,z)$ asymptotically linear at the origin or at infinity.
 First, we recall the following two lemmata, relating the topological properties of the system to those of its linearizations, cf.~\cite[Lemmata 1, 2 and 3]{MaReZa}.
 Such results are stated for a planar system $\dot z=h(t,z)$, where $h\colon\R\times \R^2\to\R^2$ is continuous, $T$-periodic in $t$ and continuously differentiable in $z$.
+We recall that a linear system is said to be $T$-nonresonant if it does not admit any nontrivial $T$-periodic solution.

 \begin{lemma} Assume that $h(t,0)=0$ and $D_z h(t,z)=L_0(t)$ for every $t\in\R$, with the system $\dot z=L_0(t)z$ being $T$-nonresonant.
 Then for every $\epsilon>0$ there exists $\bar r_0=\bar r_0(\epsilon)$ such that, for every $0<r_0<\bar r_0$ we have